 Our team works tirelessly on the ground delivering aid to those that need it most.
 With more and more homes being lost every day, it is an uphill battle to provide assistance and support.
-In many of the countries we work in, the weather is typically hot and dry, which means the cold of winter is all the more bitter, as those that have lost their homes and possessions are less likely to have the essential clothing they need to protect themselves from the elements.
+In many of the countries we work in, the weather is typically hot and dry, which means the cold of winter is all the more bitter.
+Those who have lost their homes and possessions are less likely to have the essential clothing to protect themselves from the elements.

-Without secure shelter, these orphans, widows and refugee families are left to survive with the bare minimum.
+Without secure shelter, these orphans, widows, and refugee families are left to survive with the bare minimum.
 Unsecure shelter that doesn’t keep out the rain or snow leaves these vulnerable people out in the cold.
-They already struggle to get food, water and everyday basics, leaving them hungry and cold.
-Inadequate shelter and a lack of warm clothing and shoes can also leave them more susceptible to sickness, which only makes their struggle harder.
+They already struggle to get food, water, and everyday basics, leaving them hungry and cold.
+Inadequate shelter and a lack of warm clothing and shoes can also leave them more susceptible to sickness, which only exacerbates their struggle.

 How You Can Help this Winter

 You can help us provide aid by donating to our Winter Appeal.
-Our teams are working hard to provide for those most in need in India, Jammu & Kashmir, Pakistan, Gaza, Albania as well as Syrian and Rohingya refugees.
-We need your donations to help provide warm clothing, gloves, shoes, blankets, mattresses, heaters and fuel, sleeping bags and food to help these vulnerable homeless people survive the winter.
+Our teams are working hard to provide for those most in need in India, Jammu and Kashmir, Pakistan, Gaza, Albania, as well as Syrian and Rohingya refugees.
+We need your donations to help provide warm clothing, gloves, shoes, blankets, mattresses, heaters, fuel, sleeping bags and food to help these vulnerable homeless people survive the winter.

-With warmth, food and support this winter, your donations really can help make a difference to the lives of so many.
-Please support homeless people with your charity today, and donate to help your brothers and sisters around the world in their moment of need.
+Helping the homeless in winter is more essential than any other time of year.
+With warmth, food and support this winter, your donations really can help make a difference in the lives of so many.
+Please support homeless people with your charity today and donate to help your brothers and sisters around the world in their moment of need.